 Macau has also been an attractive place to pick up gold at decent prices.

-Usually picked up and placed in the bank, rather than used as a the centre piece of a dining table, the actual price will depend on the investment climate around the world but the competitive nature of the dealing here means prices are usually a decent cut cheaper than in Europe or the US.'
+Usually picked up and placed in the bank, rather than used as a centerpiece of a dining table, the actual price will depend on the investment climate around the world but the competitive nature of the dealing here means prices are usually a decent cut cheaper than in Europe or the US.

-Several concessions have been refitted since the department store was bought by the city’s casino consortium and what you will find is an impressive line-up of luxury brand names, including Burberry, Coach, Hugo Boss, Chanel and many, many more.
+Several concessions have been refitted since the department store was bought by the city’s casino consortium and what you will find is an impressive line-up of luxury brand names, including Burberry, Coach, Hugo Boss, Chanel and much more.
 You’ll find New Yaohan on South Bay Commercial Road.

 And most of us can’t.
-The shop line up reads like the address book of Beverley Hills and you’ll need a deep wallet for most of the purchases.
+The shop line-up reads like the address book of Beverley Hills and you’ll need a deep wallet for most of the purchases.
 Here’s just a taste of the diamond class 330 shops inside that include the likes of Pull and Bear and Zara but also Vivienne Westwood and Louis Vuitton as well as the only official Manchester United store in Asia.
-In the 30+ outlets in the food court you’ll find more Asia one offs, such as Fatburger, and if you’re staying out on the Cotai Strip it’s a good place to pick upm a cheap meal.
+In the 30+ outlets in the food court you’ll find more Asia one-offs, such as Fatburger, and if you’re staying out on the Cotai Strip it’s a good place to pick up a cheap meal.

 You’ll find the Grand Canal Shoppes inside the Venetian Macau over on the Cotai Strip.

 Less glitz and glamor than the swanky addresses above, the Red Market is a bustling wet market crammed with fruit and veg stalls, sellers with stacks of live chickens and butchers slicing into hunks of meat.
 As a tourist, it’s unlikely you’ll be in the market for a bag of rump steak but the Red Market is all about character and an opportunity to soak up the relentless bargaining, barging and bartering that takes place.